marktisham/PageRecorder/README.md

 - Local performance and memory footprint could be a lot better.
 - Not secured server side
 - Sessions are ephemeral and locally stored
+- CSS and Javascript intentionally not combined, minified and cache-busting versioned so you can easily view source from the demo.
+It's a 1-liner to turn that on for the project.

 ## About the Design